elderdk/master_trans/README.md

     C. Each file should display the work mode (T or R) available to that user (nothing if no role is assigned)
+        This 'mode' information should be able to act with the database when changing the segment
+            (Status get marked "signed-off" if the segment is updated while in sign-off mode)

 3. Segment navigation
     A. When committing a segment, the cursor should go to the last non-committed